pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_list_commit.md

+---
+# metadata #
-## pachctl list commit
+title:  pachctl list commit

-Return a list of commits.
+description: "Return a list of commits, either across the entire pachyderm cluster or restricted to a single repo."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis